Toni Castells: London career and Momo

 In 2000, Castells moved to London, where he worked as a recording and mixing engineer for José María Cano of the Spanish pop group Mecano.
 He contributed to Cano's debut solo album JoseCano (Muxxic 2000), recording and editing vocals and mixing the album.
 In 2002, he worked with Cano again on Hala Madrid!, the centenary anthem of Real Madrid CF, featuring Plácido Domingo and composed by Cano.
 From 2001 to 2006, Castells was an assistant recording engineer at the Royal College of Music, where he recorded the RCM Symphony Orchestra under conductors including Lorin Maazel, Bernard Haitink and Roger Norrington.

 In 2004, Castells started Momo, a project combining popular music with classical influences.
 Its debut album, Unharmed, was released independently in October 2006 and featured soprano Amelia Whiteman, Spanish singer Beth (Spain’s representative at the 2003 Eurovision Song Contest), and Dublin-born singer Roberta Howett, a finalist in the first UK series of The X Factor (2004).

 Castells first presented Unharmed live at the Roxy Bar & Screen in London on 12 June 2007, in a performance combining music, visuals, and poetry.
 The official premiere took place at Bush Hall, London, on 23 July 2007, in collaboration with the Sacconi Quartet and visual artist Conor Masterson.
-Between 2007 and 2009, the show was also performed in the UK and Spain, including at The Stables in Milton Keynes, FNAC in Barcelona, and the Mercat de Música Viva in Vic, as well as appearances at the Patronal Festival of Formentera, where he shared the bill with Maria del Mar Bonet and Manel.
+Between 2007 and 2009, the show was also performed in the United Kingdom and Spain, including at The Stables in Milton Keynes, FNAC in Barcelona, and the Mercat de Música Viva in Vic, as well as appearances at the Patronal Festival of Formentera, where he shared the bill with Maria del Mar Bonet and Manel.